davefiddes/openinverter-can-tool/README.md

 Unit tests and python code linting can be run on all supported python versions using the `tox` test framework.

 Code is written to conform to PEP8 conventions and enforced by `pylint` and `flake8` linting.

+Contributions are most welcome.
+Before raising a pull request please install and use the pre-commit git hooks provided to ensure code conforms to the project style.
+Thanks!